nichtraunzer/terrarium/README.md

 By using the Visual Studio Code Remote - Containers extension it enables the developer to open cloud component repositories inside a container and take advantage of Visual Studio Code's full feature set.

 This repository contains an example container definition to help get you up and running with **terrarium**.
-The definition describe the appropriate container image and VS Code extensions that should be installed.
+The definition describes the appropriate container image and VS Code extensions that should be installed.
 A container configuration file (devcontainer.json) and other needed files that you can drop into any existing folder as a starting point for containerizing your project.